 Pebble also integrates with two website solutions called REI Landleads and REI Landlist.
-These are sister products offered by Pebble’s parent company, REI Conversion.
+These two websites are offered as add-ons for all Pebble users.

 Landleads is designed to attract motivated sellers, whereas Landlist focuses on potential buyers.
 Though it’s not required to subscribe to either website to access Pebble, there are a lot of benefits in doing so.

 For one, all seller leads that submit their information through a Landleads website can be set up to automatically register with Pebble.
 Another is when a property is ready to be listed for sale, Pebble can be designed to send the property data to a Landlist website and complete 98% of a new listing with the click of a single button!